justinwj/Visio-Diagram-Generator/docs/rendering.md

 - Override lane/page thresholds via workflow `env` entries (for example `VDG_DIAG_LANE_WARN: "0.80"`).
 - Enable failure on warnings by setting `VDG_DIAG_FAIL_LEVEL: warning` once the team is ready to enforce limits.
 - Add fixtures by invoking `./tools/render-smoke.ps1 -In <fixture>` and capturing corresponding baselines under `tests/baselines`.
+- The script also tightens thresholds once per run to ensure diagnostics fail-level gating works (`VDG_DIAG_FAIL_LEVEL=warning`), so CI will fail if warnings no longer trip the guard.

+## Appendix: Large Diagram Troubleshooting

+- Prefer landscape layouts for huge callgraphs: rerun `render` with `--page-width 14 --page-height 8.5` (legal) or 17×11 for tabloid-scale exports.
+- Tighten vertical spacing on tall diagrams via `--spacing-v 0.45`; complement with `--diag-height <in>` to receive early overflow warnings when experimenting.
+- If lane crowding keeps tripping errors, split the module set across multiple export passes (e.g., one render per VBA project area) or enable pagination (`--paginate true`) so `VDG.CLI` injects additional virtual sheets.
+- Large-sheet troubleshooting checklist:
+  1. Inspect `out/perf/render_diagnostics.json` for `PageCrowding`/`LaneCrowding` metrics—values >95% mean you should widen spacing or increase page size.
+  2. Use `VDG_DIAG_FAIL_LEVEL=warning` temporarily to stop builds while you iterate on layout changes.
+  3. Re-run the single-command pipeline after each adjustment to confirm schema validity and `.vsdx` generation remain intact.

 ## Troubleshooting